the-red-feather/thesis/communication/meetings/meetings-4-week-36.md

-## HWAT DO i WANT
+## WHAT DO YOU WANT?
+YOU CAN HAVE WHAT IT IS YOU WANT, BUT WHAT DO YOU WANT?
+- I Want to feel finality about the thesis. done. over. lets move on to new things
+- I want to make it an entry on my website
-- I want to finish some of the pressing issues of geofront
+- I want to make it a linkedin post

+## WHY WORK ON THIS SHIT AT ALL??
+- ITS NOT FINISHED!
+DO YOU WANT TO POSTPONE IT MORE?
+- YOU THINK YOU ARE DONE???
+THINK AGAIN, THE WHOLE THING IS STILL CRAP!
+-

+## WHAT NEEDS TO HAPPEN TO MAKE THAT HAPPEN?
-- I want the thesis to be finished and of sufficient quality
+- Written thesis should be finished
-  - That is why I want to get my hands on some data.
-To be able to show something of substance ]\
+- Presentation Script should be finished, recorded, and tested
+- Geofront itself should have more functionality, the STD requires an upgrade